 As needs change, manufacturers have created remarkable tools to get the job done.
 This has been a growth area for construction since the inclusion of digital tools.
-It’s in software that construction has seen the greatest steps forward.
+It’s in software that construction has seen the most significant steps forward.

 Countless resources go into major construction projects, generating large volumes of data.
-Today, 35% of construction project expenses comprise material waste and remedial work.
-That’s why efficiency, analysis, and accountability are paramount to financial success.
+Finding ways to leverage that data and improve efficiency, analysis, and accountability are paramount to financial success.